Tuesday, November 10, 2009

 Detail-Stripping the Glock Pistol: Removing the Trigger Pin

 Anyhow.
 The only difficulty I've had is removing the trigger pin.
-A narrow part of that pin goes through a hole in the forward end of the slide stop lever.
+(Update: A commenter informs me that his G17 doesn't have this issue, though his G19 does) A narrow part of that pin goes through a hole in the forward end of the slide stop lever.
 The slide stop spring pushes the edge of the hole downward against the pin, such that when you push the pin sideways, the edge of the narrow part of the pin catches against the edge of the hole.
 The directions I've linked talk about "jiggling" the catch, or "mov[ing] the slide stop lever up/down/back and forth", but that's all a bit vague.
 There's a wonderful variety of wrong ways you can move and jiggle, all while applying excessive force to the end of the pin and accomplishing exactly nothing.

 The exact relationship in there becomes clear when you finally get the pin out: The forward end of the slide stop is pushed downward by its spring.
 What you need to do is hold that end of the slide stop up while you push the pin out.
 Given the way it's hinged and where the spring is, any kind of normal jiggling is likely to push the forward end down, not up.